mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 date: 2016-10-11
 ---

-I made a map showing [employment across industries in different parts of the UK](http://www.mattzeunert.com/uk-employment).
-This article describes how some of the technical and design problems I ran into.
+This article describes how some of the technical and design problems I ran into making [a map of employment sectors across the UK](http://www.mattzeunert.com/uk-employment).

-The end goal of the project was to get a more accurate idea of what industries are more prevalent in a particular regions.

 ![Computer programming employment by region](/img/blog/uk-employment/programmer-employment.png)

 ## Finding employment data

+The end goal of the project was to get a more accurate idea of what industries are more prevalent in a particular region.

-I didn't have a preference to map either turnover or employment as a measurement of industry size.
+I didn't have a preference to use either turnover or employment as a measurement of industry size.
 It was easy to find employment data, so I went with that.

-To get started I used an Office for National Statistics dataset containing a breakdown of ["Enterprise/local units by 2 Digit SIC, Employment size band and Region"](http://web.ons.gov.uk/ons/data/web/explorer/dataset-finder/-/q/dcDetails/Economic/UKBABa?p_p_lifecycle=1&_FOFlow1_WAR_FOFlow1portlet_dataset_navigation=datasetCollectionDetails).
+To get started I used a dataset from the Office for National Statistics, containing a breakdown of ["Enterprise/local units by 2 Digit SIC, Employment size band and Region"](http://web.ons.gov.uk/ons/data/web/explorer/dataset-finder/-/q/dcDetails/Economic/UKBABa?p_p_lifecycle=1&_FOFlow1_WAR_FOFlow1portlet_dataset_navigation=datasetCollectionDetails).

 For statistical purposes UK businesses are grouped by SIC codes.
 SIC stands for Standard Industrial Classification of Economic Activities.